classgraph/classgraph/README.md

 [Note that if you have a custom classloader in your runtime that is not covered by one of the above cases, [you can add your own ClassLoaderHandler](#working-with-non-standard-classloaders).]

 Scanning is supported on Linux and Windows.
 (Mac OS X should work, please test and let me know.)

-# API

-Most of the methods in the API return `this` (of type `FastClasspathScanner`), so that you can use the [method chaining](http://en.wikipedia.org/wiki/Method_chaining) calling style, as shown in the example above.

-Note that the `|` character is used below to compactly describe overloaded methods below, e.g. `getNamesOfSuperclassesOf(Class<?> subclass | String subclassName)`.

 ## Constructor